Pattern Masking for Dictionary Matching

+Two remarks are in order for this application.
+First, we consider a setting where the keyword order matters.
+This occurs, for example, when using \emph{phrase search} in Google.\footnote{An indicative example of a query in Google is ``free blue tv'' which yielded $7050$ results, as blue tv is a well-known app, whereas the query ``blue free tv'' yielded only $5$ results.} Second, since the dictionary may contain strings of different length, PMDM should be applied only to the dictionary strings that have the same length as the query string.

-Query term dropping is an important application for our techniques, because existing techniques~\cite{sigir17} do not minimize the number of dropped terms.
+Query term dropping is a relevant application for our techniques, because existing techniques~\cite{sigir17} do not minimize the number of dropped terms.
 Rather, they drop keywords randomly, which may unnecessarily shorten the query, or drop keywords based on custom rules, which is not sufficiently generic to deal with all queries.
-More generally, our techniques can be applied to drop terms from any top-$z$ database query~\cite{topksurv}, to ensure there are $z$ results in the query answer.
+More generally, our techniques can be applied to drop terms from any top-$z$ database query~\cite{topksurv} to ensure there are $z$ results in the query answer.